DoctorKhan/The-Human-Experiment-Book/src/10_chariot_conquerers/030_bloodline_hunt.md

 The pattern was clear: **families claiming to be descended from Reges were systematically eliminated, while families claiming to serve Reges were preserved.**

 ## The Nephilim Connection

+For the hybrid warrior lineage, we will use the precise functional designation: **The Wiros** — from the Proto‑Indo‑European root `*wiHrós`, “hero, man.”
+This term identifies the engineered enforcer‑class created to serve the Reges’ program.
+Cultural echoes include the Nephilim and various “giant” hero lineages.

 As I studied the preserved oral traditions, I kept encountering references to "giants" and "mighty men of old" who had ruled before the flood.
 The Hebrew texts called them Nephilim—hybrid warrior lineage, echo of **The Wiros**—the offspring of "sons of Reges" and "daughters of men."